ashwinvis/ashwinvis.github.io/content/2020-08-20-fixing-links-for-pyenv.rst

 then replaced with the new alternative if the link works.
 The last AWK block ``{print}`` spits out every line, modified or not.

-A downside of using AWK is it strip out any white space, which is a problem as indentation gets broken.
-As a stop gap, I hard code an indentation of 2 spaces which seemed to be the most common occurrence.
+A downside of using AWK is it strips out any white space, which is a problem as indentation gets broken.
+As a stop gap measure, I hard code an indentation of 2 spaces which seemed to be the most common occurrence.

 The AWK script (``links.awk``) can be applied on a single file without any edits as follows::